opensafely/dummy-data-workshop/docs_src/dummy_data_in_opensafely.md

 - **logically valid**; it will respect logic within the dataset definition itself.
 For example, it won't produce a clinical event date before a patient's date of birth or after their date of death.

-:fontawesome-solid-code: try this out by updating `analysis/dataset_definition.py`:
+:fontawesome-solid-code: try this out by adding to `analysis/dataset_definition.py`:

 ```py
 from ehrql.tables.core import patients, clinical_events